janinequig/museum_attendance/README.md

-# museum_attendance
+# Museum Participation and Attendance Factors

-Senior capstone project researching factors that affect art museum attendance.
+This github is a homepage for my senior capstone project that is researching factors that affect art museum attendance in the United States.

 ### Author